Living in Ottawa:

-In the Times Higher Education 2018 Rankings of Universities around the world, The University of Ottawa was placed in band 201st – 250th equal, up a band from the previous year.
+In the Times Higher Education 2020 Rankings of Universities around the world, The University of Ottawa was placed 141st, up from 176th the previous year.

-In three of the last six years, Ottawa has made it into the world top 200.
+In two of the last four years, Ottawa has made it into the world top 200.
 It ranked seventh among Canadian universities.

 Ottawa offers over 450 courses and programmes covering Arts, Education, Engineering, Health Sciences, Medicine, Science, Social Science, Civil Law, Common Law and the Telfer School of Management.

 Around 19% of its students are international students.

 Carleton University has about 23,000 undergraduate and 3,500 post-graduate students.

 In the Times Higher Education rankings Carleton placed 501 to 600 equal.

 Other Canadian universities scoring the same as Carleton are University of Guelph and Memorial University of Newfoundland.